 In summary, VBT helped us in the following key areas::

 1. Gave us knowledge of which part of the force-velocity continuum we were working on – answered the question “were our interventions hitting the stimulus we were looking for?”

 2. Gave our athletes immediate feedback, motivation and accountability for their work

 3. Gave us as coaches immediate feedback to adjust sessions while at the coal face, rather than reflecting on it later and having to wait a week to adjust it in the next exposure when the athletes fatigue status or strength may have changed

 4. Gave us more in-depth knowledge of rehab sessions and guided us to help a player achieve test results required as a RTP protocol before going back into training

-Andy is an experienced performance coach with an MSc in Sports Science from the University of Chester.
+Andy Johnson is an experienced performance coach with an MSc in Sports Science from the University of Chester.
 Andy has worked in professional football for the last 10 years and boasts Blackburn Rovers, Norwich City, Birmingham City and Stoke City as his former employers.
 Andy can be found on Twitter @AndyJ0hns0n